Amazing Ancient Artifacts: Did the Ancients Have Modern Technology?

 But what happens when we suddenly find ourselves confronted with something that we feel is so overwhelmingly wrong, that it sends shivers down our spine?
 Imagine the scenario.
 You are digging in a cave, thousands and thousands of years old.
 You come across a bone that is obviously, on closer study, from an ancient human being who has been buried in his clothes and surrounded by pots.
 So far so good.
 You can date him without too much research on what is there and how many.
 You have done it so many times before.
 Then, when the skeleton has been removed you notice something underneath him in the ground.
 You reach down and slowly and very gently pick up the shiny object laying in the dust and dirt.
 A puzzled look comes onto your face.
 But it can't be!
 That's not possible.........!

-Scientist are having to rethink their way of carbon dating, and more importantly their way of looking at the ancient world.
+Scientist are having to rethink their way of carbon dating, and more importantly, their way of looking at the ancient world.
 Because things are not what they seem.
-The Ancients were definitely not primitive, and in some cases they seem to be scarily too advanced for their time!
-Take a look at the subjects below, and tell me, what do you think?
+The Ancients were definitely not primitive, and in some cases, they seem to be scarily too advanced for their time!

 Drawing of the Baghdad Battery